Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

 The most prevalent building size and type in Mount Olive are three and four bedroom dwellings, chiefly found in single-family detached homes.
-The town has a mixture of owners and renters, with 51.04% owning and 48.96% renting.
+The town has a mixture of owners and renters, with 46.93% owning and 53.07% renting.

 Vacant housing appears to be an issue in Mount Olive.
-Fully 18.41% of the housing stock is classified as vacant.
+Fully 14.20% of the housing stock is classified as vacant.
 Left unchecked, vacant Mount Olive homes and apartments can be a drag on the real estate market, holding Mount Olive real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

 Notably, Mount Olive's appreciation rate in the latest quarter is one of the lowest in America.